nrfconnect/sdk-nrf/applications/nrf_desktop/doc/settings_loader.rst

 This function is called on the settings loader module initialization.

 .. note::
-    Make sure that all settings handlers are registered and :c:func:`bt_enable` is called before the settings loader module module is initialized.
+    Make sure that all settings handlers are registered and :c:func:`bt_enable` is called before the settings loader module is initialized.

 Settings are by default loaded in the system workqueue context.
 This blocks the workqueue until the operation is finished.